Kaleidoscope Awards for Literary Excellence

 A gala honoring Black writers and others writing about the Black experience.
 Donations go to The C.T. and Octavia Vivian Museum and Archives.

 This occasion will not only raise necessary funding for the Vivian nonprofit but will work to provide a platform to support Black writers and others writing about the Black experience.
-These tributes will continue the legacy of the Vivians in this inaugural year and in many years to come, inspiring a love of literacy through literature.
+These tributes will continue the legacy of the Vivians for many years to come, inspiring a love of literacy through literature.